egnha/quine/README.md

 for the hell of it: the functions `quine_lang()` and `quine_str()` are quines that output a language object and string, respectively.

+The file `inst/bin/quine` is the same quine function as a script.
+Executing it outputs its contents, i.e., `cat quine` and `./quine` are identical.

 ## Installation

 ``` r